LSC-Montgomery Biotechnology Department

 Your Pathway to a Meaningful Career: Biotechnology Laboratory Technician

-The Biotechnology Program at Lone Star College-Montgomery works with the local industry to prepare students to become biotechnology laboratory technicians.
+The mission of the Biotechnology Program at Lone Star College-Montgomery is to prepare students to become biotechnology laboratory technicians.
 The program includes experiences with basic laboratory skills, math, genetic engineering, protein purification, cell culture, quality assurance and quality control, bioinformatics, computer skills, ethics, documentation, and teamwork.
 Students who complete the program are prepared to work in a variety of positions in companies such as pharmaceutical, molecular diagnostics, manufacturing, research, agriculture and cell culture.
 The hands-on approach also serves those students interested in other laboratory technician jobs such as those in the chemical and oil/gas industries.

 The LSC-Montgomery Biotechnology Program offers a 2-year Associates of Applied Science (AAS) degree and a 1-year Advanced Technical Certificate (ATC) for students with a 4-year degree.
 The AAS degree provides students the skills necessary to be a biotechnology laboratory technician as well as the core courses that will transfer to a 4-year university such as University of Houston-Downtown, Stephen F. Austin State University or UT M. D. Anderson School of Health Science.
 The ATC program provides post-baccalaureate students the hands-on skills necessary to be a biotechnology laboratory technician and is composed solely of biotechnology courses.
 At the end of both programs, students are required to do an internship in industry.
 Many of our students are hired during their internship while others choose to continue their education at a 4-year university.